thanhnguyen2187/islet-site/content/posts/a-piece-of-my-heart.md

 To my dear, who received "A Piece of My Heart" in Vietnamese,

 I wrote you a letter with the same name, did I not?
-I still felt the urge to write you another, however.
-The letter would never be published however.
+I still felt the urge to write you another, even though the letter would never be published.
 I was too shy for that.

 As days went by, my heart still ached every time my mind is free.
 I arbitrarily thought about you, and our memories, and our stories.
 I missed you a lot.
 I